One thing is certain, normal life as we know it has changed. These are unprecedented times.

 And in the short-term, think about how you can assure the longevity of your photography business.
 Can you be taking aspects of it online?
 Can you offer photography training courses to other professionals or aspiring amateurs?
 Can you pivot in a way that makes your business viable in these uncertain times?
 Can you secure revenue now by pre-selling shoots for later in the year?

 If you need help and ideas, reach out to other photographers in online communities including my own group, PR-Savvy Photographers.
-In there, we have a weekly video call on Zoom on Friday mornings which you’re welcome to join, and anytime in the group you can ask questions or seek the advice and support of me and fellow group members.
+In there, you can ask questions or seek the advice and support of me and fellow group members.

 How to show up in your photography business during the Coronavirus pandemic